 Of course, not all situations where person A signs the name of person B are so benign.
-Basic forgery in New Jersey, where it does exist, is a fourth degree crime.
+Basic forgery in New Jersey, where it does exist, is typically a fourth degree crime.
 Forgery involving some items, however, is a third degree crime.
 Those items include securities, postage, government licenses or certificates, prescription blanks, and personal identifying information.
 And even when “just” a fourth degree crime, companion crimes, as described in the “Other Forgery Concerns” Section, below, are typically third degree crimes, sometimes higher.

 Not surprisingly, forgery is a crime under federal law.
 Numerous federal statutes treat forgery in particular situations.
 Thus 15 U.S.C. §1644 criminalizes fraudulent use of credit cards.
 The use must involve interstate commerce, and the aggregate value must reach $1,000.00 within a one-year period.
 18 U.S.C. §498 deals with forgery of military discharge certificates.
 18 U.S.C. §1543 makes it a federal crime to forge passports.
 Federal forgeries can also be committed within the “special maritime and territorial jurisdiction of the United States.”